 How income tax is calculated

-Australian income tax is calculated on your taxable income — your gross income minus any allowable deductions.
+Australian income tax is calculated on your taxable income — generally your salary, wages, investment income, and other assessable income minus any allowable deductions.
 The tax system uses progressive marginal rates, meaning different portions of your income are taxed at different rates.

 Your total tax bill is made up of several components: